DWTechs/efficient-git/content/overview.md

 ---
-title: Overview
+title: Getting Started
 ---

-## Start a repo from scratch
+## Create a repo

+Let's start manipulate Git by creating a Git repository.

 In any existing folder on your computer type :